DrslumpLin/OpenTca/README.md

 ## 2. Functions and IO

-`All the input shpfiles should have a local coordinate system (i.e. meter as the unit).
+`All the input shapefiles should have a local coordinate system (i.e. meter as the unit).
 The program does not accept shapefile with WGS84 coordinates (i.e. latitude and longitude). `

 ### Input: